-This bill amends Titles 35 and 53 of the Pennsylvania Consolidated Statutes to enhance the authority and operational flexibility of political subdivisions during disaster emergencies.
+This bill amends Titles 35 (Health and Safety) and 53 (Municipalities Generally) of the Pennsylvania Consolidated Statutes to enhance the authority and operational flexibility of political subdivisions during disaster emergencies.
 Key changes include the ability for local governing bodies to declare a disaster emergency for an initial period of up to 21 days, with subsequent extensions also limited to 21 days, authorized by resolution.
 The bill also introduces provisions for conducting meetings via authorized telecommunications devices, allowing governing bodies to establish a quorum without physical presence during emergencies.
 Additionally, it clarifies definitions related to disaster emergencies and repeals outdated provisions regarding emergency interim successors for local offices.

 Statutes/Laws affected: